iita/Moviewatchers-Guide/readme.md

 Submit the following items into your repository:
 - Readme.md
-   - Your sumbission should contain a readme explaining your choices of selected metrics and technical details.
+   - Your submission should contain a readme explaining your choices of selected metrics and technical details.

 - requirements.txt
   - Your dependencies should be provided in pip requirements format.